Vincent-Wan9/BDA696-Python-Project-Wenjin/README.md

 1. Make sure you are in the directory of "Homework" .
 If not, please cd to Homework folder
 2. Visit your "Baseball" database from ArimaDB
-3. Once you are at "baseball" database, type `source Baseball.sql`.
+3. Once you are at "baseball" database, type `source Assignment 2.sql`.